Daihatsu Luxio

-The Daihatsu Luxio is a minivan designed by Daihatsu and manufactured by Astra Daihatsu Motor in Indonesia.
+The Daihatsu Luxio is a minivan designed by Daihatsu and manufactured by Astra Daihatsu Motor and sold exclusively in Indonesia.
 It was launched on 26 February 2009.
 Based on the Gran Max, Luxio is intended to be the upmarket passenger van version of it.
-It has a slightly wider body and is taller and cosmetically different from the Gran Max.
+The Luxio shares the same overall body as the commercially oriented Gran Max; however, it features a cosmetically upgraded front and rear, along with trim elements such as side moldings that result in nominal dimensions greater than those of its simpler sibling.
 The Luxio received a facelift on 19 February 2014.

 The Luxio is offered in D, M and X trim levels.
 The M trim was discontinued with the launch of the facelifted model.

 Powertrain

 The Luxio is powered by a 1.5–litre 3SZ-VE four-cylinder petrol engine that produces 71 kW at 6,000 rpm and 134 Nm of torque at 4,400 rpm.
 The engine is paired with either a 5-speed manual or a 4-speed automatic gearbox.
 The latter is only offered on the X trim.

 Safety

 The two front passengers and outer two passengers for both middle and third row seats have a 3-point seatbelt while the centre passengers for both middle and third row seats have a 2-point one.
 The Luxio lacks airbags.
 The optional anti-lock braking system was offered for the pre-facelift model (in M and X trims), but later abolished in the facelift model due to lack of demand.